 We have received an excellent viewpoint this month from Molly Scott Cato MEP on the formation and agenda of the TAXE3 Committee of the European Parliament.
 We have also written a host of tax law updates, information pieces and include another article from the Junior Lawyers Division pertaining to the effect of tax law changes on the junior end of the legal profession in the UK.

 The catalyst for the creation of the black list was the visibility of ‘tax havens’ and offshore schemes created by the Panama Papers scandal, investigated by the European Parliament enquiry committee.
-However, the acceleration of agreement between the European Parliament and Commission leading to the publication of the list must be viewed in light of the publication of the ...
+However, the acceleration of agreement between the European Parliament and Commission leading to the publication of the list must ...